rahulyhg/aajako-rashifal/readme.txt

 Tags: aajako,rashifal,nepali,horoscope,sidebar,widgets
 Requires at least: 2.8
 Tested up to: 3.9.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Aajako Rashifal(आजको राशिफल), Daily Horoscope in Nepali, on your sidebar
+Aajako Rashifal(आजको राशिफल), Daily Horoscope in Nepali, on your sidebar with star ratings

 == Description ==

 This plugin displays daily horoscope in nepali language using <a href="http://aajako.com/">aajako.com</api> api.
+Also it displays todays star ratings for each sign.

 Also, you can use `http://api.aajako.com/rashifal/` api on your programming code alone to display nepali horoscope (rashifal).